المواضيع ذات الصلة

 If you do not use any external devices or the problem still persists after removing them, please confirm whether you had ever installed / replaced any hardware devices, such as disk drives (HDD or SSD) or Memory modules.
 The compatibility problem could be the cause and exist between new hardware devices and ASUS products / system, so please try to remove the hardware device.
 If you don’t experience the issue after removing the hardware device, we recommend that you do not use this device and contact your device manufacturer for support.

-If the problem persists after above steps, please continue the next troubleshooting step.
+If the problem persists after above steps, please continue to the next chapter for troubleshooting.

 Check recently installed / updated software or applications